Liang-Hsuan/The-Social-Network/README.md

 A simple social network command line interface tool

-TODO: provide exec program and direct reader to jump to usage section if don't want to run the code
+TODO: provide exec program and direct reader to jump to installations section if don't want to run the code

 ## Requirements